tambetvali/LaeArve/README.md

 # Independent contributors

+_If you think you want finished work rather than work-in-process, read the last section of this page.

 Notice our Licence: [Creative Commons ???
 4.0](README3.md).

 Our effort is to contribute to the scientific work and to involve you, as I am physically limited and cannot, for example, create all the examples for Laegna Framework of Thought, Programming and AI intelligence: